 A learning style is a way in which a person best observes and retains information about their environment.
 This environment could be school, social interactions, or giving directions at home.

-So there are three different learning styles, and they are pretty simple to grasp.
+There are three different learning styles, and they are pretty simple to grasp.

 Kinesthetic - This is “hands on” learning.
 Taking things apart and learning by doing would fall under this category.